Christoffer9612/smapshot-application/developer_notes.md

 ## Current functionality

 #### Camera
-- [X] Photos being used in: **portrait mode**
+- [X] Photos being used and stored in: **portrait mode**
-- [X] Custom Camera API
+- [X] Custom Camera API implemented
-- [X] Capture & store photos on external memory
+- [X] Capture & store photos on external memory of mobile device
-- [X] Transparency mode in camera: displaying old photo on top of camera
+- [X] Transparency mode in camera: displaying photo on top of camera view
-- [X] Zoom in/out selected photo on top of the camera view
+- [X] Zoom in/out selected photo on top of the camera view by dragging
 - [X] Aspect ratio of camera preview set to 4:3 (= 1.33) for all devices
 - [X] Instructions on how to position the device to achieve greater accuracy when retaking a photo

 #### Geographic information
 - [X] Display sensor values when opening camera: azimuth, tilt and roll
-- [X] Display sensor values from the test photos (azimuth, tilt and roll)
+- [X] Display sensor values from the test photos
 - [X] Normalizing angles (0-360 degrees)
-- [X] Calculating results of parameters and mean accuracy in percentage (%)?
+- [X] Calculating results of parameters and mean accuracy in percentage (%)
 - [X] Able to store azimuth, tilt and roll when capturing new photo and compare with selected test photo

 #### OpenStreetMap
-- [X] OpenStreetMap to view map of photos.
+- [X] OpenStreetMap to show map of photos.
 The app requires **internet** to load map
 - [X] Displaying your current location in OpenStreetMap

 #### Other
 - [X] Select between two photos to retake, one test photo and another photo fetched from [Smapshot's API](https://smapshot.heig-vd.ch/api/v1/docs/)
-- [X] Instructions on how to use
+- [X] Instructions on how to use and information about Smapshot